-Click Upload $(\rightarrow)$ in the Arduino program.
-You will see a Teensy window pop up.
-Now go to the File menu and click Open HEX File.
-Select the .HEX firmware file you downloaded.
+Go to the File menu and click Open HEX File.
+Select the .HEX firmware file you downloaded (it will need to be extracted from the .ZIP container).
 Now use the paperclip and gently press the program button on the BackBit cartridge (in between the "B" and "a" letters in "Back", or if you have a bare cartridge it's the beige button next to the right of the SD slot.)
-You should see a progress bar indicating the firmware is transferring to the cartridge (if not there is probably a loose connection or you'll need to restart your computer).
+You should see a progress bar indicating the firmware is transferring to the cartridge.